wakecoder/preview-card/README.md

 ## Demo

-Coming soon...
-In the meantime check out the example in example/index.html at https://github.com/wakecoder/preview-card
+View a demo at the [wakecoder blog](http://www.codeofmanycolors.com/blog/preview-card-a-flip-card-with-automatic-overflow-handling/) or check out the code in the example folder

 ## Usage
 Install, require and put in your HTML.
 See below for more detail: